craterdog-bali/js-bali-cloud-api/README.md

-# js-bali-instruction-set
+# js-bali-cloud-api
-This project contains a JavaScript based parser and formatter for the Bali Virtual Machine™ instruction set.
+This project contains a JavaScript based API for accessing the Bali Cloud Environment™.